lino-framework/book/docs/tutorials/matrix_tutorial/index.rst

 Accidentally it also introduces a usage example for `parameters`, a feature which is not yet covered by any tutorial.

-It extends the application created in :ref:`lino.tutorial.watch` (so you should do that tutorial before reading on here).
+It extends the application created in :ref:`dev.watch` (so you should do that tutorial before reading on here).
 We add an `EntryType` model and a `CompaniesWithEntryTypes` table which is a matrix with one row per `Company` and one